USU-Robosub/Poseidon/README.md

 Poseidon
 ===========

-Software for the Gilligan, USU's latest autonomous submarine.
+Software for the Poseidon, USU's latest autonomous submarine.

 This submarine is the third generation of the Robosub, built by the mechanical, electronic, and software engineers at Utah State University.